dan5083/anodising.net/README.md

 Clone the repository

-Set up environment variables for Azure credentials and PostgreSQL
+Set up environment variables for Azure credentials and SQL Server & DB (Use STANDARD SQL AUTHENTICATION!!!!)